atisamhaq123/Truck-loading/README.md

  - Availability of various trucks

 ## Installation
-Clone the repository to your local machine
+Clone the repository to your local machine.
+Extract Zip files from "Code" folder
-Open the project in Android Studio
+Open project in Android Studio
 Build the project and ensure all dependencies are downloaded

 # Usage